syncfusion-content/flutter-docs/Flutter/range-selector/enabled-and-disabled-state.md

 ---
 layout: post
-title: Disabled state in Syncfusion Flutter Range Selector | Syncfusion
+title: Disabled state in Flutter Range Selector widget | Syncfusion
-description: This section explains about rendering the range selector in disabled state and customize its appearance.
+description: Learn here all about adding the Disabled state feature in Syncfusion Flutter Range Selector (SfRangeSelector) widget and more.
 platform: Flutter
 control: SfRangeSelector
 documentation: ug
 ---

-# Disabled state in range selector
+# Disabled state in Flutter Range Selector (SfRangeSelector)

 This section helps to learn about the disabled state in the Flutter range selector.